Particulars | Chartered Accountancy Course Details |

 - Click LOGIN/REGISTER on the primary tab of the ICAI official site or https://icaiexam.icai.org/

-- Pick the enrolment number in the drop-down
+- Pick the enrolment number in the drop-down.

-- Confirm utilizing course, SRN, DOB
+- Confirm utilizing course, SRN, and DOB.

-- Give address and different subtleties
+- Give address and different subtleties.

-- Approve email and versatile number
+- Approve email and versatile number.

 - Check Card or Credit Card (VISA or MASTER or MAESTRO/RUPAY)